Configuring Study For ePRO and eDiaries

 Testing An ePRO Study

 As a study gets configured with the Participant-facing forms needed, testing it out is an important step to verify the desired behavior.
-This can seem difficult since consenting may be involved and forms might only get deployed occasionally, such as a 1-month follow up visit.
-It doesn't make sense to wait one month to see if the form comes available to the test Participant.
-This section provides a step by step on how to efficiently test the consent and PRO portion of the study.
+This can seem difficult since consenting may be involved and forms might only get deployed occasionally, such as a 1-month follow-up visit.
+It doesn't make sense to wait one month to see if the form becomes available to the test Participant.
+This section provides a step-by-step on how to efficiently test the consent and PRO portion of the study.

-To make the testing email addresses easy to track, use the study name and subject ID in the the email.
-For example: name+studyA_100002@gmail.com.
-Now when you get an email in your inbox, you know which study and subject ID it's for.
+To make the testing email addresses easy to track, use the study name and subject ID in the email.
+For example name+studyA_100002@gmail.com.
+Now when you get an email in your inbox, the email will show you the study and subject ID.

 Do NOT use fake email addresses as this will impact the study's rating with the email servers and their ability to send any type of email in the future.

-If forms or behavior needs to be re-tested, there are tools for deleting records and revoking consent in order to 'refresh' a given test Participant for using it again on the same study.
+If forms or behavior needs to be re-tested, there are tools for deleting records and revoking consent to 'refresh' a given test Participant for using it again in the same study.

-3. Sign in as the Participant on either the mobile app or web browser.
+3. Sign in as a Participant on either the Mobile App or Web Browser.

 4. If consent is being enforced for the study, verify the consent form works as intended both in an incomplete state and a complete state.